 At the end of every session, after the one-to-one sharing, there is a time of prayer in which each partner prays for the other before the whole group.
 In this way each person is lifted up in the Spirit by all.

 Program: Songs and prayers, 20 minutes; presentation about 40 minutes; sharing in pairs about 30 minutes (different pairs per week ); group prayer with each partner praying for the other.

 Re. our recorded studies.
-The rest of the Parallel Gospels are here.
+Parallel Gospels are here.
 The Archive page is at limit, with studies on John and Re-Reading the Bible.
 Notes on Tony's book, Virtually Christian, are transferred here.
-The Present Study page has become our Gospel Study page, beginning with our meetings on The Lord's Prayer.
+The Present Study page has become our general Gospel Study page, beginning with our meetings on The Lord's Prayer.
 And we've added an exciting new page, critical for transformative theology, Paul & Earliest Christianity.